 Breast cancer is one of the major reasons contributing to the death of women below 40.
 Despite breast cancer being a rare disease, it is a common occurrence in older women.
-A woman’s risk of getting this disease is 1 in every 227.
+According to the University Cancer & Blood Center, a woman’s risk of getting this disease is 1 in every 227.
 By the age of 60, the number increases to 1 in every 28 women.

 When breast cancer is diagnosed at a younger age, it has been seen that the cancer is more aggressive and spreads quickly.
 Furthermore, doctors might not diagnose young women right away as many organizations do not recommend regular mammogram screening before the age of 50.